Online PVG process

 If you are using the electronic ID Checking Form then, once submitted, the information will go directly to the Appointment Secretary’s email inbox.

-In advance of large events e.g. Blair Atholl, we sometimes process PVGs slightly before someone’s 18th birthday.
-This is permissible from age 17.5 years but, because the person is under 18, their Compass record will not be visible.
+If someone has a specific plan for an adult role when they are 18, it is permissible to apply for a PVG from age 17.5 years.
+However, because the person is under 18, their Compass record will not be visible.
 As a result, the only way to do this, and allow for the necessary checks, will be to pass both the Adult Information Form and ID Checking form to the Appointments Secretary, similar to how we managed the paper system.
 It doesn’t apply to many people, so hopefully won’t add significantly to what we are asking Appointments Secretaries to do.

 Confirming the person’s details are correct and submitting information